A Guide to Reformer Pilates

 Over the past few decades, Pilates has become a staple of personal training and group exercise.
-Once solely practised by professional athletes and dancers, the mainstream popularity of Pilates has helped many people improve their posture, flexibility, stamina and strength.
-It has been used to reduce back and neck pain and as a form of rehabilitation following injury.
-This guide looks at the difference between mat-based Pilates and Reformer Pilates, the basic principles of Pilates, the history and development of the Reformer style, a list of the main Reformer exercises and the benefits of practicing Pilates regularly.
+Once solely practised by professional athletes and dancers, the mainstream popularity Pilates has helped people the world over improve their posture, flexibility, stamina and strength.
+It’s also been used to reduce back and neck pain and as a form of rehabilitation following injury

-Mat-based Pilates comprises of a core set of 34 exercises which primarily focuses on strengthening and stabilising the core region.
-In the main, these 34 exercises are often too difficult for most exercise participants to be able to perform in their entirety, and so it is common for mat Pilates sessions to breakdown these movements in to simpler and less intense exercises.
-It is for this reason that most modern mat Pilates classes will use exercises that are somewhat unrecognisable to the original movements that featured in Joseph Pilates 34 exercise repertoire.
+Mat-based Pilates comprises of a core set of 34 exercises which primarily focuses on strengthening and stabilising the all-important core region.
+In the main, these 34 exercises are often too difficult for most exercise participants to be able to perform in their entirety, and so it is common for mat Pilates sessions to breakdown these movements into simpler and less intense exercises.

 What is a Pilates Reformer?

 The Pilates reformer, which visually looks like an old-fashioned bed frame, was originally called the ‘Universal Reformer’ because of its wider application to exercise.
-Originally made from wood, now the reformer has a number of different designs and is commonly made from plastic, wood and aluminium, or a mixture of all three.
+Originally made from wood, now the reformer has a number of different designs and is often made from wood, plastic and aluminium, or a combination of all three.

 The level of resistance level is normally adjusted by the number of springs attached – one spring would provide the least resistance whereas five springs would normally represent the maximum resistance available on a standard reformer.
 Some springs are tighter than others and therefore provide more or less resistance, as is required.
 The springs are often colour coded so that reformer instructors and their students can identify them easily.

-Traditionally, the Reformer was used to teach Pilate’s students the correct technique for each exercise.
-He believed that performing an exercise correctly only a few times was far more beneficial to one’s overall health and strength than repeatedly performing an exercise poorly.
-By using the Reformer, his students learned the correct technique from a supported posture.
+Traditionally, the reformer was used to teach Pilates students the correct technique for each exercise.
+Joseph believed that performing an exercise correctly only a few times was far more beneficial to one’s overall health and strength than repeatedly performing an exercise poorly.
+By using the reformer, his students learned the correct technique from a supported posture.
 Once a technique was mastered and the student had acquired sufficient strength, they would then progress to more advanced mat-based exercises where the body was required to support and stabilise itself.

-Like mat-based exercises, Reformer exercises are often grouped into and performed as a series, which may also be referred to as a repertoire.
-Each exercise within a series is designed to flow into the next, and builds upon the previous movement.
-While there is some variations between the exercises in each series, and even the order of each series, most Reformer sessions follow the following structure:
+Like mat-based exercises, reformer exercises are often grouped into and performed as a series, which may also be referred to as a repertoire.
+Each exercise within a series is designed to flow into the next and builds upon the previous movement.
+While there are some variations between the exercises in each series and even the order of each series, most reformer sessions follow a structure similar to the following:

 - Long stretches